+MATH 171

-MATH 270 - Linear Algebra MATH 171, MATH 172 4 CSCI 111 - Computer Science I with Java MATH 118 placement or higher; or MATH 161 placement 4 CIS 103 - Applied Computer Technology 3 Tech Comp Lab Science Elective 4 the Writing Intensive requirement, the Interpretive Studies requirement and the American/Global Diversity requirement.
+All General Education requirements are met through required courses (as indicated above) except for the Writing Intensive requirement, the Interpretive Studies requirement and the American/Global Diversity requirement.
 Therefore, in order to graduate, students in this program must choose one course that is designated Writing Intensive, one course that is designated Interpretive Studies and one course that is designated American/Global Diversity.
 The same course may be used to fulfill more than one of these requirements.
 View the courses that fulfill all degree requirements and receive a more detailed explanation of the College's general education requirements to help in your selection.